July 25, 2025

 So, Which Roof Lasts the Longest in Florida?

-Tile – 30–50 years
+- Tile: 30–50 years

-Extend Your Roof’s Lifespan with Regular Maintenance
+Extend Your Roof’s Lifespan with Proper Maintenance

-is crucial to achieving (or exceeding) its expected lifespan.
 At Crest Roofing, we recommend:

-- Annual inspections
+- Annual roof inspections

-- Keeping your gutters clear
+- Keeping gutters and valleys clear of debris

 Need Help Choosing the Right Roof for Your Florida Home?

-Contact Crest Roofing today to schedule a
+Contact Crest Roofing today to schedule a roofing consultation or inspection.

-roofing consultation or inspection.
 Your roof is your first line of defense—let’s make sure it’s built to last.